-The Choral Project’s Rachel Moore Composition Competition is open to high school students (grades 9-12) and undergraduate college students.
+The Choral Project's Rachel Moore Composition Contest is open to high school students (grades 9-12) and undergraduate college students.
 The competition is designed to encourage the creation of original works for choir and to enable new collaboration between performers and composers.

 - First place prize is $1,500, a live performance of the work in concert, a recording of the live performance, and possible publication with Santa Barbara Music Publishing.